 Matthew J. Williams is a partner in the New York office of Gibson, Dunn & Crutcher and is a member of Gibson Dunn’s Business Restructuring and Reorganization Practice Group.

-Mr. Williams received his Juris Doctor, with high honors, from Rutgers University School of Law.
+Matthew received his Juris Doctor, with high honors, from Rutgers University School of Law.
 He obtained his Bachelor of Arts degree from the College of New Jersey, cum laude.
-Mr. Williams clerked for the Honorable Francis G. Conrad, in the U.S. Bankruptcy Court, District of Vermont, following law school.
+Matthew clerked for the Honorable Francis G. Conrad, in the U.S. Bankruptcy Court, District of Vermont, following law school.
 He is admitted to practice law in New York.

 U.S. District Court, Southern District of New York.

 The College of New Jersey - 1994 Bachelor of Arts